gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 * `sumstat_BMI.regenie` contains the concatenated values for the regression

 The files will be stored in a new directory named `regenie_statistics_BMI`, locally this time, containing all of the summary statistics per chromosome.
 The combination of all of them will be located at the same level as `regenie_statistics_BMI`, making it easier to find.

+> Although the result files are quite big, their download should only take about a minute.

 Congratulations, you have successfully completed a GWAS using regenie on DNAnexus!